Kitware/mevadata/resources/README-meva-kf1-data.txt

 assistance with Amazon services.

 3.0 Directory Structure & Filenames

+The data is divided into several drops; each drop has the same directory structure.
+As of this writing, there are two drops:

+- drop-01 : 2224 clips / 298 GB / 184 hours
+- drop-02 : 1146 clips / 107 GB / 70 hours

 The directory organization follows a video/facility/date/hour/video clip structure.
 Video files are typically five minutes in length, and